andregda/dotfiles/README.md

 	🚧  Working on symlinks with GNU Stow 🚧
 </p>

 **Warning:** Use this files to suit your own needs.
-Fork this repository, review it, and adapt it.
-Do not source anything before checking.
-Provided 'AS-IS'!
+Fork this repository, review it, and adapt it. *Do not source anything before checking.* Provided 'AS-IS'!

-**_Fell free to fork, copy and adpt it to your use_**
+**_Feel free to fork, copy and adpt it to your use_**

 ## Features